Methodism: Origins

 Initially, the Methodists merely sought reform within the Church of England (Anglicanism), but the movement gradually departed from that Church.
 George Whitefield's preference for extemporaneous prayer rather than the fixed forms of prayer in the Book of Common Prayer, in addition to his insistence on the necessity of the new birth, set him at odds with Anglican clergy.
+By the 1760s, Methodism and Evangelical Anglicanism diverged, with differences between the two traditions becoming "distinctly apparent."

 As Methodist societies multiplied, and elements of an ecclesiastical system were, one after another, adopted, the breach between John Wesley and the Church of England gradually widened.
 In 1784, Wesley responded to the shortage of priests in the American colonies due to the American Revolutionary War by ordaining preachers for America with the power to administer the sacraments.
 Wesley's actions precipitated the split between American Methodists and the Church of England (which held that only bishops could ordain people to ministry).

 With regard to the position of Methodism within Christendom, "John Wesley once noted that what God had achieved in the development of Methodism was no mere human endeavor but the work of God.
 As such it would be preserved by God so long as history remained."
 Calling it "the grand depositum" of the Methodist faith, Wesley specifically taught that the propagation of the doctrine of entire sanctification was the reason that God raised up the Methodists in the world.
 In light of this, Methodists traditionally promote the motto "Holiness unto the Lord".

+John William Fletcher became one of the key teachers of Methodist theology when he immigrated to England and became an Anglican minister; he is known as Methodism's systematic theologian.
+He was also instrumental in leading the Methodist movement.
+Fletcher termed the second work of grace—entire sanctification—as the baptism in the Holy Spirit.
+On the baptism with the Holy Spirit, Fletcher wrote:

+Lastly: if we will attain the full power of godliness, and be peaceable as the Prince of Peace, and merciful as our heavenly Father, let us go on to the perfection and glory of Christianity; let us enter the full dispensation of the Spirit.
+Till we live in the pentecostal glory of the Church: till we are baptized with the Holy Ghost: till the Spirit of burning and the fire of Divine love have melted us down, and we have been truly cast into the softest mould of the Gospel: till we can say with St. Paul, "We have received the Spirit of love, of power, and of a sound mind;" till then we shall be carnal rather than spiritual believers.